dakshpareek/spine/docs/workflows.md

 Once you wire up CI:

-- Run `go test ./...` and `spine validate --strict` on pull requests.
+- Run `go test ./...` and `ctx validate --strict` on pull requests.
 - Publish exports or prompt bundles on demand.

 Use the documentation in `.github/workflows/` (once added) as a template for your automation.